Guide To VAT Refund In Europe

 2. Show your passport or IDAt the cashier or checkout, the SA will ask you to show your passport or ID.
 This is a proof that you are visitor or a tourist and live outside the EU.

 3. Fill in the tax-free formThe SA will give you a form; you will need to fill in the required information.
 After that, she will fill in her part of the form.
 The SA might also ask you for your passport to show that you’re leaving EU within the time limit (see above ‘time limit’).

 4. Take the required documentsAfter you’ve paid, make sure you’ve got the required documents to apply for tax-refund later.
+Here’s a checklist

 - The receipt: which proofs where you’ve bought the goods and the purchase price.

 - The tax-free form: the details on this form are necessary for the application.

 - And other necessary documents to the custom officers (the SA will tell you all about this, the above two are the most important).
 Make sure all the paperwork is done before you leave.